Aziz-Zeghal/Crypto-Arbitrage-Toolbox/docs/architecture.md

 - **Selectors**: Logic for pair selection.
 - **Executors**: Set up application, call strategy, monitor, and exit.

 GreekMaster serves as an interface for child classes, depending on the manipulated products.
-It exposes groups of methods:
+It exposes groups of methods.

 ## Client